Browse our FAQ

 We are pleased to present the City of Morris’ Annual Water Quality Reports as required by the Safe Drinking Water Act (SDWA).
 This report is designed to provide details about where your water comes from, what it contains and how it compares to standards set by regulatory agencies.
 This report is cons snapshot of last year’s water quality.

-- City residents will be charged a $25.00 fee for use of the pavillions.
+- City residents will be charged a $25.00 fee for use of the pavilions.
 This fee must accompany the application, payable to the City of Morris.
 (Refundable only if disapproved.)

-- Non-residents will be chared a $50.00 fee for use of the pavillions.
+- Non-residents will be charged a $50.00 fee for use of the pavilions.
 This fee must accompany the application, payable to the City of Morris.
 (Refundable only if not approved to rent.)

 - City residents will be charged a $50.00 fee for use of the bandshell.
 This fee must accompany the application, payable to the City of Morris.
 (Refundable only if disapproved.)

-- Non-residents will be chared a $100.00 fee for use of the bandshell.
+- Non-residents will be charged a $100.00 fee for use of the bandshell.
 This fee must accompany the application, payable to the City of Morris.
 (Refundable only if not approved to rent.)

-- Pavillion reservations are limited to groups of 25 persons or more.
+- Pavilion reservations are limited to groups of 25 persons or more.

 - Applications will be accepted starting the first Monday of April for renting from May 1st through October 15th.
 Please stop in Morris City Hall at 700 N. Division Street to fill out the park reservation form.
 Parks are reserved on a first-come-first-served basis.

-- One reservation in a 30 day period is allowed by the same person or group.
+- One reservation in a 30 day period is allowed by the same person, family or group.

 - City park hours are 6:00 am to 10:00 pm daily.